-Android protects users from inadvertent download and install of apps from locations other than a first-party app store, such as Google Play, which is trusted.
+Android protects users from inadvertent download and installation of apps from locations other than a trusted, first-party app store, such as Google Play.
 Android blocks such installs until the user opts into allowing the installation of apps from other sources.
 The opt-in process depends on the version of Android running on the user's device:

 - On devices running Android 8.0 (API level 26) and higher, users must navigate to the Install unknown apps system settings screen to enable app installations from a particular source.